 Yes, the USPTO is open for filing documents and fees.
-The USPTO strongly encourages customers to file documents and fees via EFS-Web.
-For information on EFS-Web and other forms of filing, see General Information and Correspondence.
+The USPTO strongly encourages customers to file documents and fees via Patent Center.
+For information on Patent Center, see the Patent Center information page.

 Question 13: Has the USPTO provided any other relief for Patents filers in view of the COVID-19 outbreak in addition to extending due dates for filing papers or fees?
 (Updated May 4, 2020)

 Yes.
 The USPTO provides relief in the form of a waiver of the petition fee for the revival of patent applications (and reexamination proceedings), that became abandoned (or terminated or limited) on or before May 31, 2020, as a result of the COVID-19 outbreak.